garciart/salisbury-wicomico-2.0/README.md

 - Research What Other Towns Are Doing to Attract STEM Companies
 - Pick Up the Phone and Pitch!

-**Jobs.**  We have the power grid, we have the fiber optic lines, we have the space, we are less expensive than the West, and we are the "Crossroads of Delmarva."
+***Jobs.***  We have the power grid, we have the fiber optic lines, we have the space, we are less expensive than the West, and we are the "Crossroads of Delmarva."
 We want these jobs, we NEED these jobs, and we are ready for these jobs.
 Let's do this!

-Find out more at [our website](http://www.sbywico2.org/) or [read our white paper](http://www.sbywico2.org/paper/garcia-salisbury-wicomico-2-180730.pdf) about STEM development on the Eastern Shore.
+[Read the white paper](paper/garcia-salisbury-wicomico-2-180730.pdf) about STEM development on the Eastern Shore.